Chicago Gynecologist Malpractice Attorneys

 Gynecologists diagnose and treat a number of reproductive ailments.
 They help women make important decisions regarding their reproductive health.
 The choices that a gynecologist makes can have long-lasting impacts on women’s health overall.
 Any errors they make in diagnosis and treatment can lead to severe injuries or death.
-It is the mission of Rosenfeld Injury Lawyers LLC’ Chicago gynecologist medical malpractice attorneys to make sure that the women who suffer due to poor medical care can recover the compensation that they need to pay for the medical treatment they need to move forward with their lives and for any other expenses they have incurred.
+It is the mission of our experienced Chicago gynecologist malpractice attorneys to make sure that the women who suffer due to poor medical care can recover the compensation that they need to pay for the medical treatment they need to move forward with their lives and for any other expenses they have incurred.

 Requirements for the Practice of Gynecology

 Doctors wishing to pursue a career in gynecology are required to dedicate over a decade to their medical training.
 They enjoy lucrative pay once they complete their schooling and additional requirements.
 After completing medical school, aspiring gynecologists must complete four years of residency.
 It is during this time that they acquire hands-on experience working with a variety of patients in internal medicine with a focus on gynecological practice.

 Following the completion of residency, gynecologists must enter a three to four-year fellowship program where they can work with experienced specialists and gain the experience and skills that they will need to perform their duties.
 It is also during this period that they may choose to pursue a subspecialty by earning certifications in their desired disciplines.
 Once they have completed their fellowships, gynecologists may take the necessary tests to earn their license to practice in the field of gynecology.